garrett0524/cse312-Jesse.s-Tech-Support/README.md

 ## How To Run App:
 - Navigate to the /virtualEnv/coinflip directory and run "docker-compose up"
+- Please be patient while database is ready for web to connect (May take up to 30 seconds).
+Thank you in advance!
 ## How To Access Database:
 - Once you are at localhost:8080
 - Navigate to localhost:8080/admin